art | illustration | design

 But you know how it goes: Times change, tastes change, people change.
 Truth is, I’ve rarely gone back to Rio since those earliest days.
 So why not take a trip back in time and revisit the “cherry ice cream smile” that changed at least one young man’s preconceptions about popular music?
 We've already touched on how important the band's style and cutting-edge videos were to their early success, so I'm leaving that on the table in favor of focusing on what really matters; the music.
 Because, as it turns out, there's a great record buried underneath the pomp and circumstance.

 Rio kicks off with the carnival-esque title track, and it’s one of the strongest on the record.
 The three Taylors (no relation) lay down a solid foundation for Nick Rhodes’ bright sequencer loops, which shimmer perpetually beneath the exuberant dance beat.
-Simon LeBon’s poetic wordplay is equally nonsensical and exotic, his freeform phrasing invents an improvised form of new wave lounge singing.
+Simon LeBon’s poetic wordplay is equally nonsensical and exotic, his freeform phrasing invents a form of new wave lounge singing.
 Floating subtly between minor and major keys, "Rio" is essential Duran, as catchy as catchy gets.
-If you're not sold, you may as well lift the needle.
+If you're not sold you may as well lift the needle.

 Next up are the new-age disco of “My Own Way” and the IRS-era R.E.M. jangle of “Lonely In Your Nightmare,” followed by the “Wolf” that briefly managed to infiltrate AOR radio.
 The fact is there's very little filler to be found on Rio.
 Of the LP’s nine songs, three went on to become worldwide smash singles while others became long-time live staples and fan favorites.
 Everyone recognizes the hits, but at the same time you’d be hard pressed to find a single Durannie who doesn’t list “The Chauffeur” as one of the best songs the band has ever penned.